 A surprisingly bad customer service moment can do more damage than a history of mediocrity.
 Those terrible moments stand out in people’s minds and are readily shared with others.
 According to the White House Office of Consumer Affairs, the average dissatisfied customer shares their bad experience with 9 to 15 people, and 13 percent of them tell more than 20 people.
 Research estimates that companies could be losing as much as $62 billion each year due to poor customer services.

-Thankfully, though, there are other stories that are told and retold; the ones about surprisingly GOOD customer service.
+Thankfully, though, other stories are told and retold, the ones about surprisingly GOOD customer service.
 Recent research has found that while 30 percent of customers report being likely to share their bad experiences, 49 percent of those same customers would be willing to share examples of good customer service situations.
 Truly going above and beyond can make the difference between a satisfied customer and an intensely loyal customer who gives you repeat business and sends other people your way.

 Of course, everyone has bad days (including service providers and customers), and you can’t please everyone.
 Here are a few tips to avoid creating outrageously bad customer service experiences that are likely to get you called out on social media (you know, the ones that get nearly 20 million YouTube views)

 One of the worst mistakes you can make is failing to be professional in the heat of the moment.
-This should go without saying, but there should be a zero-tolerance policy against any kind of foul language or insults toward a customer, no matter how rude or insulting the customer is being.
-Remember that while customers are speaking for themselves, you (or your customer service employee) represent your entire company.
+This should go without saying, but there should be a zero-tolerance policy against any foul language or insults toward a customer, no matter how rude or insulting the customer is being.
+Remember that while customers speak for themselves, you (or your customer service employee) represent your entire company.

 As an organization, you should never go back on your word or try to duck responsibility.
 It’s important to think beyond the short-term incentives of standing your ground on an issue.
-When companies use loopholes to avoid honoring return policies/guarantees, or just flat-out choose not to honor them, they may keep that one sale, but they damage their reputation and can lose future sales.
+When companies use loopholes to avoid honoring return policies/guarantees or flat-out choose not to honor them, they may keep that one sale, but they damage their reputation and lose future sales.

 When things go wrong, there is often a temptation to throw someone under the bus to absolve the rest of the organization of wrongdoing.
-In most cases, however, the customer doesn’t care who made the mistake; they just want to know who is going to fix it.
+However, in most cases, the customer doesn’t care who made the mistake; they want to know who will fix it.
 Good customer service skips the blame game.
 If a mistake was made, apologize, fix it, and move on.

-To provide the kind of customer service that gets people talking in a good way, there are a few features of good customer service every organization should take to heart.
+To provide the kind of customer service that gets people talking in a good way, every organization should take to heart a few features of good customer service.

 Now more than ever, customers want to feel acknowledged, respected, and valued.
-Make sure everyone from reception to IT to sales knows how to get your customers the help they need.
+Ensure everyone from reception to IT to sales knows how to get your customers the help they need.
 Cultivating good customer service skills is critical to delivering a positive consumer experience.